How To Avoid Mortgage Loan Servicing Fees

 Avoiding corporate advance fees starts with being diligent regarding your monthly payments.
 Double-check how much you owe before you send funds and be sure you’re sending the right amount.
 You can also avoid these fees entirely by enabling automatic monthly payments from your bank.

 When you recast your mortgage, you make a large payment toward your loan’s principal balance.
 Your lender then recalculates your monthly payment so that your monthly payment decreases, while the loan term remains unchanged.
 In other words, if you are 5 years into a 30-year fixed-rate mortgage, and you do a mortgage recast, you’ll still have 25 years’ worth of payments ahead of you, but they will be lower than before the recast.

 Not all lenders offer a recast, and among those that do, some lenders charge up to $4,000 for it.
 Others (like Quicken Loans) only charge $250 to recast.
 In order to move forward with a recast, you might need a minimum (usually $5,000) to apply toward a principal reduction.

 Let’s say your lender will charge you thousands to recast.
 You may want to consider refinancing your loan instead.
 When you refinance, your lender pays off your old loan and issues you a new loan with terms that are better for you.
 Refinancing can often save you money and allow you to change your monthly payment compared to the cost of a recast.
 You may even have the option to roll your closing costs into the principal balance of your loan with a no-closing-cost refinance.

-Late Payment Fees
+What Are Late Payment Fees?

 For example, if you pay $1,000 to your lender every month and you miss a payment, your lender might charge you a $40 – $60 late fee.
 You’ll usually incur this fee every time you miss a payment, so it’s financially beneficial to stay on top of your loan.

-Ready To Make An Offer On A House?
-Here’s What To Do
+How To Make An Offer On A House In 5 Steps